Corsac fox

-The corsac fox (Vulpes corsac), also known simply as a corsac, is a medium-sized fox found in steppes, semi-deserts and deserts in Central Asia, ranging into Mongolia and northern China.
+The corsac fox (Vulpes corsac), also known as a corsac, is a medium-sized fox found in steppes, semi-deserts and deserts in Central Asia, ranging into Mongolia and northern China.
 Since 2004, it has been classified as least concern by IUCN, but populations fluctuate significantly, and numbers can drop tenfold within a single year.
 It is also known as the steppe fox.
 The word "corsac" is derived from the Russian name for the animal, "korsák" (корса́к), derived ultimately from Turkic "karsak".

 Description

 The Corsac fox is a medium-sized fox, with a head and body length of 45 to 65 cm, and a tail 19 to 35 cm long.
 Adults weigh from 1.6 to 3.2 kg.
 It has grey to yellowish fur over much of the body, with paler underparts and pale markings on the mouth, chin, and throat.
 During the winter, the coat becomes much thicker and silkier in texture, and is straw-grey in colour, with a darker line running down the back.

 For a fox, it has small teeth and a wide skull.
 One source claims that this species can climb trees and has been domesticated in the past.
 It is reported to have keen eyesight and hearing and an acute sense of smell.
 It has a number of scent glands, some of which produce pungent odors, although not so extreme as those found in some other Vulpes species.
 The glands are found in the anal region, above the base of the tail, and on the paws and cheeks.

 Corsac foxes are reported to bark during hunting or when threatening rivals, and to use higher pitch yelps or chirps as alarm calls or social greetings.